Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

-A paradigmatic application of \BwK is dynamic pricing with limited supply.
-In the basic version, the algorithm is a seller with $B$ identical copies of some product.
-In each round $t$, the algorithm chooses some price $p_t\in [0,1]$ and offers one copy for sale at this price.
+In the basic version, the algorithm is a seller with $B$ identical copies of some product, and there are $T$ rounds.
+In each round $t\in [T]$, the algorithm chooses some price $p_t\in [0,1]$ and offers one copy for sale at this price.
 The outcome is either a sale or no sale; the corresponding outcome vectors are shown in \refeq{BwK:eq:outcomeV-DP}.
 The customer response is summarized by the probability of making a sale at a given price $p$, denoted $S(p)$, which is assumed to be the same in all rounds, and non-increasing in $p$. \footnote{In particular, suppose one customer arrives at time $t$, with private value $v_t$, and buys if and only if $v_t \geq p_t$.
 If $v_t$ is drawn independently from some distribution $D$, then $S(p) = \Pr_{v\sim D}[v\geq p]$.
 Considering the sales probability directly is more general, \eg it allows for multiple customers to be present at a given round.} The function $S(\cdot)$ is the \emph{demand curve}, a well-known notion in Economics.
+The problem was introduced in \citet{BZ09}.
+The unconstrained case ($B=T$) is discussed in Section~\ref{Lip:sec:lit-DP}.

-This problem can be solved via \emph{discretization}: choose a finite subset $P\subset [0,1]$ of prices, and run a generic \BwK algorithm with action set $P$.
+The problem can be solved via \emph{discretization}: choose a finite subset $P\subset [0,1]$ of prices, and run a generic \BwK algorithm with action set $P$.
 The generic guarantees for \BwK provide a regret bound against $\OPT(P)$, the expected total reward of the best all-knowing algorithm restricted to prices in $P$.
 One needs to choose $P$ so as to balance the \BwK regret bound (which scales with $\sqrt{|P|}$) and the \emph{discretization error} $\OPT-\OPT(P)$ (or a similar difference in the LP-values, whichever is more convenient).
 Bounding the discretization error is a new, non-trivial step, separate from the analysis of the \BwK algorithm.
-With this approach, \citet{BwK-focs13} achieve regret bound $\tildeO(B^{2/3})$ against $\OPT$.
+With this approach, \citet{BwK-focs13-conf,BwK-focs13} achieve regret bound $\tildeO(B^{2/3})$ against $\OPT$.
 Note that, up to logarithmic factors, this regret bound is driven by $B$ rather than $T$.
-This regret rate is optimal for dynamic pricing, for any given $B,T$: a complimentary lower bound has been proved in \citet{DynPricing-ec12}.
-Interestingly, the optimal regret rate is attained using a generic \BwK algorithm.
+This regret rate is optimal for dynamic pricing, for any given $B,T$: a complimentary $\Omega(B^{2/3})$ lower bound has been proved in \citet{DynPricing-ec12}, even against the best fixed price.
+Interestingly, the optimal regret rate is attained using a generic \BwK algorithm: other than the choice of discretization $P$, the algorithm is not adapted to dynamic pricing.